 Note:- All parameters to this command are optional.

-Those who are interested in learning more about mailx utility, visit mailutilis documentation page or run the man command as shown below.
+Those who are interested in learning more about this utility, visit mailutilis documentation page or run the man mailx

 Using mailx command